 Most clinicians and researchers agree that stress affects the course of dermatitis and eczema, and reducing stress levels can have a positive effect on the course of the disease.
 Emotional factors appear to have a strong correlation with the onset of eczema and flare ups.
 Hypnotherapy is one of the most effective ways to reduce ‘stress’ – which often triggers an outbreak of eczema.

 Psoriasis is a skin disorder disease that affects millions of people worldwide.
 It has no known permanent cure.
 The top layer skin of Psoriasis is usually thicker and twice as thick as that of normal skin.
 Abnormal accelerated skin growth occurs every 3 to 4 days instead of the normal 28 to 30 days growth cycle and this causes skin cells to accumulate at the surface.
 The disease is unsightly and painful.
 Emotional stress can trigger psoriasis, however the precise causes are unknown.

 Treatments with an emphasis to control the symptoms of psoriasis are common, as a search for a cure continues.
-Ointments, phototherapy, and prescription drugs are available by prescription, but many sufferers look to alternative therapy to help relieve their symptoms.
+Ointments, phototherapy, and prescription drugs are available by prescription, but many sufferers look to alternative therapies including hypnosis to help relieve their symptoms.